donet-server/donet/docs/01-Introduction.md

 ## Fundamental Terms & Concepts

 There are many acronyms that you will find as you read the documentation.
-Please review the list below to learn and understand the different concepts and terms used in DoNet.
+Please review the list below to learn and understand the different concepts and terms used in Donet.

 - **DO**